telerik/blazor-docs/components/gauges/arc/labels.md

 ## Visible

-The `Visible` (`bool`) parameter controls wether the labels will be rendered.
+The `Visible` (`bool`) parameter controls whether the labels will be rendered.
 By default the labels would not be rendered.

 >caption Show the labels by using the Visible parameter.
 The result from the code snippet below